Showcase Feature

 Garden Talks

-11:00 “Long-term maintenance and regeneration of a mixed native, habitat, and edible garden” by Jim Ulrick
+11:00 ““Long-term evolution and maintenance of a mixed native, habitat, edible garden and aesthetic garden” by Jim Ulrick

 Parking – Parking will be tight.
-Be prepared to walk a block or so.
+Be prepared to walk a block or two.

 Photos